Blank Space: Adaptive Causal Coding for Streaming Communications Over Multi-Hop Networks: System Model and Preliminaries

 We do not assume prior knowledge of the forward channel's erasure rate.
 However, each node does have access to delayed local feedback and may use it to estimate the channel's statistics.
-Specifically, each pair of nodes has its own round trip time denoted by $\rm RTT_n$.
-For simplicity, we assume symmetric propagation delays of $\frac{\rm RTT_n}{2}$ in both forward and feedback channels.
-The global propagation delay from the source to the destination is therefore, $\frac{\rm RTT}{2}$ where $\rm RTT = \sum_{n=0}^{N-2}\rm RTT_n$.
+Specifically, each pair of nodes has its own round-trip time denoted by ${\rm RTT}_n$.
+For simplicity, we assume symmetric propagation delays of ${{\rm RTT}_n}/{2}$ in both forward and feedback channels.
+The global propagation delay from the source to the destination is therefore, ${\rm RTT}/{2}$ where ${\rm RTT} = \sum_{n=0}^{N-2}{\rm RTT}_n$.
 Upon receiving a packet from node $n$, node $n+1$ transmits either an acknowledgment (ACK) or a negative-acknowledgment (NACK) message back to node $n$ over the noiseless feedback channel, $f_n$.
-For a packet transmitted at time $t$, we denote its feedback message from node $n+1$ as $F_{t}^{n+1}$, where $F_t^{n+1}=1$ indicates an ACK and $F_{t}^{n+1}=0$ indicates a NACK\footnote{This noiseless assumption may be relaxed by considering, for example, cumulative feedback \cite{malak2019tiny} applied to noisy feedback channels.}.
-For a batch of $M$ received feedback messages, the estimated erasure rate of forward channel $e_n$, is given by
+For a packet transmitted at time $t$, we denote its feedback message from node $n+1$ as $F_{t}^{n+1}$, where $F_t^{n+1}=1$ indicates an ACK and $F_{t}^{n+1}=0$ indicates a NACK.
+For a batch of \rg{the $M$ last} received feedback messages, the estimated erasure rate\footnote{\rg{This estimation is initialized by a default value for $t < {\rm RTT}_n-M$.}} of the forward channel $e_n$, is given by

+\off{\rg{Let \(M(t)\) denote the number of feedback messages received up to the current time \(t\).
+Accordingly,} the estimated erasure rate of the forward channel $e_n$, is given by }

 Each node has a buffer to store incoming packets, which may arrive one per time slot (including the source).
-The source operates as encoder, which encodes available information packets and transmits a coded packet to the next node.
+The source operates as an encoder, which encodes available raw data packets and transmits a coded packet to the next node.
 Each intermediate node operates as a re-encoder, capable of encoding incoming coded packets into new coded packets.
-We distinguish between \textit{information packets}, $p_i$ (the $i$th packet arrived at the source) and \textit{packets} (any coded packet transmitted over any of the forward channels).
+We distinguish between \rg{\textit{raw data packet}}, $p_i$ (the $i$th data packet arrived at the source) and \textit{coded packets} (any coded packet transmitted over any of the forward channels).
 The packets are denoted by $c_t^n$, representing a coded packet transmitted from node $n$ at time $t$.
-For any information packet $p_i$, we define $T_1(p_i)$ as the arrival time at the source node and $T_d(p_i)$ as its decoding time at the destination. $d(t)$ represents the cumulative number of information packets decoded at the destination by time $t$.
+For any raw data packet $p_i$, we define $T_1(p_i)$ as the arrival time at the source node and $T_d(p_i)$ as its decoding time at the destination. $d(t)$ represents the cumulative number of raw data packets decoded at the destination by time $t$.